 he writes a play so that we can see his relationship working

 My brother is crazy, he thinks he is a chicken.
-Why don't your turn him in?
+Why don't you turn him in?
 Because I need the eggs